Setting The Cill

 Get the beads in top and bottom then bend the middle section in last to stop the corners popping out give them a few tips to fix them in there window track.

 To keep the door square, we support the weight of the frame across the glass from the bottom corner up across to the top corner.

 You will be using frame packers to support the frame to ensure the packers do not move use silicone in both corners to stick the packers in place.

 The bottom corner needs silicone on the hinge side of the frame and the top corner on the handle side of the frame.

 Put plenty of silicone in the top corner

 Then add a packer to the lower corner as shown and another one to the top corner after the glass goes in.

-With two packers in place the glass is still lose so lift the glass adding packers to pack the gap and one in the bottom and one in the top corner the object is to use the glass to slightly lift the frame 2 - 3mm. so keep adding packers until the top corner on the handle side rises and stays in place.
+With two packers in place, the glass is still lost so lift the glass adding packers to pack the gap and one in the bottom and one in the top corner the object is to use the glass to slightly lift the frame 2 - 3mm.
+So keep adding packers until the top corner on the handle side rises and stays in place.

 Side packers are needed to prevent the glass from moving around.
 Once the tip corner of the frame is lifted, and the packers are tight keeping the frame lifted you can add the glazing beads do not attempt to open the door until all four glazing beads are in place the glazing beads will add a lot of strength to the frame with the glass in place.
 Your door should then open and close perfectly for years to come if the Packers move the door may need doing again just remove the beads and repeat the process